marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * CoAP OSCORE_y
 * CoAP OSCORE_oldnonce
 * CoAP OSCORE_kid

+If a SCHC Rule is intended to compress a CoAP message that specififes the OSCORE Option, then the related Field Descriptors defined above MUST be listed in the same order according to which the corresponding pieces of information appear in the OSCORE Option.

 {{fig-oscore-option}} shows the original format of the OSCORE Option with the four fields OSCORE_flags, OSCORE_piv, OSCORE_kidctx, and OSCORE_kid superimposed on it.
 Also, {{fig-oscore-option-kudos}} shows the extended format of the OSCORE option with all the eight fields superimposed on it.